gkullar/anaconda-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

+This is a coding challenge is to implement a two-player game of rock, paper, scissors in the web browser.
+Coding the solution has been time boxed to ~3 hours.

+Please see [NOTES.md](/NOTES.md) for documentation on decisions made, what was achieved, what improvements could be made and any outstanding issues.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.